-UW-Madison depends on copyright law and other protections to protect the fruits of teaching and research, and so prohibits copyright infringement by the Responsible Use Policy.
+UW-Madison depends on copyright law and other protections to protect the fruits of teaching and research, and so prohibits copyright infringement by the UW System — Acceptable Use of Information Technology Policy.
 The university also cooperates with copyright holders who believe that illegal file sharing is occurring on university networks.

 When the university receives notices from copyright holders, such as the Recording Industry Association of America (RIAA), it investigates and keeps track of students who appear to be violating copyright law.
 Having identified the student responsible, the university responds as follows:

 First Notice: UW IT Security sends a notice to the student, including language that the next alleged infringement will be brought to the attention of the Dean of Students.
 The student temporarily loses ResNet Internet access (if applicable) until the alleged infringement ceases.

 Second Notice: UW IT Security sends a warning letter to the student.
 The student lose Wisc Wireless and ResNet Internet access until the student completes a copyright awareness quiz (online) and has a computer check up by an approved site, for example, the DoIT Help Desk.

 Third Notice: UW IT Security prepares and sends a report to the Dean of Students.
 The student loses Wisc Wireless and ResNet Internet access until authorized by the Dean of Students.
 Aside from the loss of a vital academic resource, students could also be liable to pay a fee to the RIAA.